 💻 Conducting a technical assessment

-A technical assessment gives you the opportunity to test whether the candidate has the required technical skills and ability for the job.
+A technical assessment gives you the opportunity to test whether a developer has the required technical skills and ability for the job.

-If your goal is to build a high quality product, everybody on your team should be up to snuff from a technical perspective for this part of the interview process.
-Anyone who isn’t pulling their weight can be a drain on the rest of the team and will severely limit your ability to move quickly.
+If your goal is to build a high quality product, everybody on your team should be able to make meanginful contributions and be able to succeed on a technical level.
+If this is lacking among your team members, it can severely limit your ability to move quickly.
 That’s why an effective technical assessment process is so important.

 When deciding on how to do this, the question that you should be asking yourself is: “Am I trying to filter people out, or am I assessing to find out what people’s strengths are?”